SamanthaClarke1/sg-http/README.md

 ## Install
 This is just a django site, ensure that you have python (3.6 preferred) installed, along with django.
 If you dont, you can just run `pip install django`.
 That should get it.
+Make sure you also put SGURL, SGUSER and SGPASS in your .env

 Other dependencies: